AmanuelT29/Install-Microsoft-Graph-PowerShell/README.md

 ## Conclusion

 Through this project, I successfully demonstrated how to install and connect to Microsoft Graph PowerShell.
-By leveraging Microsoft Graph, I was able to securely interact with Microsoft Entra ID (formerly Azure AD) using simple PowerShell commands.
+By leveraging Microsoft Graph, I was able to securely interact with Microsoft Entra ID using simple PowerShell commands.
 This setup allows for powerful automation and management of identity-related tasks such as retrieving user information.

 This process highlights how Microsoft Graph PowerShell can replace legacy modules and serve as a modern, centralized tool for managing Microsoft 365 and Entra ID environments.
 It lays the foundation for further scripting, reporting, and administration tasks in the cloud.